vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 - One final point about NDP!
 - Duplicate Address Detection (DAD) allows HOSTS to check if other devices on the Local Link are using the same IPv6 Address
-- Any time an IPv6-enabled Giao diện initializes (`no shutdown` Lệnh) or an IPv6 ADDRESS is configured on an Giao diện (by any method: manual, SLAAC, etc.) it performs DAD
+- Any time an IPv6-enabled Interface initializes (`no shutdown` Lệnh) or an IPv6 ADDRESS is configured on an Interface (by any method: manual, SLAAC, etc.) it performs DAD
 - DAD uses TWO MESSAGES you learned earlier : NS and NA
 - The HOST will send an NS to its own IPv6 ADDRESS.
     - If it doesn’t get a reply, it KNOWS the ADDRESS is unique
-    - If it DOES get a reply, it means ANOTHER HOST on the Mạng is already using that ADDRESS
+    - If it DOES get a reply, it means ANOTHER HOST on the Network is already using that ADDRESS

 ---